just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework-6.md

 ---

+Part 1: I read through the stub, as well as the provided resources on fpff.
-Part 1: I used the provided stub to write a parser for the fpff file format.
+I used the provided stub to write a parser for the fpff file format.
 It is included in this repository and can be found here: //ADD A LINK TO THE CODE

 ---
 Part 2: